About Us

 Our history

 In the last several years, we have adopted massively parallel screening approaches to characterize gene regulatory functions contributing to the development and evolution of the human brain.
-We used massively parallel genome editing in human neural stem cells to disrupt thousands of enhancers active during human cortical development and identify enhancers, including HARs, required for neural stem cell self renewal (Geller et al. 2019).
+We used massively parallel genome editing in human neural stem cells to disrupt thousands of enhancers active during human cortical development and identify enhancers, including HARs, required for neural stem cell self-renewal (Geller et al. 2024).
 This study established a clear biological function for HARs in neurodevelopment.
 We have also used massively parallel reporter assays in neural stem cells to measure the effect of >32,000 uniquely human sequence changes on enhancer activity (Uebbing and Gockley et al. 2021).

 Data availability